-Remortgaging is usually one of the best ways to reduce your monthly outgoings, with savings often running into hundreds, if not thousands of pounds a year – especially if you’re currently sitting on your lender’s standard variable rate (SVR).
+Remortgaging can be one of the best ways to reduce your monthly outgoings, with savings often running into hundreds, if not thousands of pounds a year if you’re currently sitting on your lender’s standard variable rate (SVR).
 This is the rate borrowers usually automatically move onto when the term of any special deal they signed up for finishes.

-According to financial website Moneyfacts.co.uk, the average SVR is currently 5.17% – pretty steep when you consider that the Bank of England base rate is 1.75% and that the best two-year fixed mortgage deals are around 5.56% (although you’ll need a large chunk of equity to secure this rate).
+According to financial website Moneyfacts.co.uk, the average SVR is currently 8.19% while the Bank of England base rate is 5.25% and the best two-year fixed mortgage deals are around 5.56% (although you’ll need a large chunk of equity to secure this rate).

 - Can I get a mortgage over 50?